Ammunition boot: Patterns

 The original Pattern 1037 was made from 1887 to 1907.
 During the Second Boer War (1899–1902), civilian manufacturers made a series of variants on the Pattern 1037 due to differing manufacturing techniques (like machine-sewn uppers or glued-on outer soles).

 Royal Bermuda Regiment soldiers in No.3 dress and ammunition boots.

 An improved 1037i pattern was adopted from 1907 to 1911.
 It was temporarily replaced by the similar 7325 and 7326 patterns from 1911 to 1914 while they did research for a replacement boot.
-The experimental "A" and "HN" series were also made during this time but were obsolete by the dawn of World War I.
+The experimental "A" and "HN" series were also made during this time but were obsolete by the dawn of the First World War.

 By 1915, the "B" series was begun, consisting chiefly of the "B2" and "B5".
 It was a pattern of ammunition boot with woven cotton laces, a plain-leather counter, and lacked the leather toe cap.
 It was created to save leather and increase production.
 To reinforce the boot and increase wear the B2 series had a horizontal seam between the parts of the upper and the "B5" series had rivets between the vamp and quarters.

 In 1918, the post-war 9902 pattern came into service.
 It had a "clump sole" (one-piece sole and heel), smooth leather vamp and quarters, and pebbled-leather counter and toe-cap.
 It came in brown leather, but was polished black.

 In 1924, the Pattern 4055 boot, forerunner of the Boot, General Service (BGS) was issued.
 It came in brown leather and had 25 hobnails.
 In 1927, the later Pattern 10085 boot, the BGS, was similar except it came in black leather.